harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-sarif-data.md

 3. Copy the SARIF file to the `/shared/customer_artifacts` folder.

-3. Add an ingestion step step after the Run step and configure it as follows.
+3. Add an ingestion step after the Run step and configure it as follows.

 :::note
 If you're using a scanner that has a scanner template, use the scanner template to ingest your results.
 Otherwise use a [Custom Ingest](/docs/security-testing-orchestration/sto-techref-category/custom-ingest-reference) step.